calebjmatthews/endless-desert/concept.md

   - Loose (Edge): Escaping immobilization
   - Heal (Binding): Undoing damage
 - Leaders learn techniques from codexes, each technique uses a combination of points from implements
+  - Seek: 0.25pts Seek to lvI light any dark space around.
+  - Break: 1pt Break to lvI break a space in front.
+  - Trap: 4pts Trap to drop lvI trap when being chased.
+  - Loose: 4pts Loose to lvI loose when trapped.
+  - Heal: 1pt Heal to heal 4 health when below 25% and not chased.
 - Attitudes determine how a leader moves through the site
   - Cautious: Avoid enemies
   - Quick: Leave after finding grand treasure